aemada-aws/aws-cdk/packages/aws-cdk-lib/aws-ecs/README.md

 Managed Instances Capacity Providers allow you to use AWS-managed EC2 instances for your ECS tasks while providing more control over instance selection than standard Fargate.
 AWS handles the instance lifecycle, patching, and maintenance while you can specify detailed instance requirements.

-To create a Managed Instances Capacity Provider, you need to specify the required EC2 instance profile, and networking configuration.
+To create a Managed Instances Capacity Provider, you can either bring your own infrastructure role and EC2 instance profile, or the construct will create default ones with the necessary managed policies (`AmazonECSInstanceRolePolicyForManagedInstances` and `AmazonECSInfrastructureRolePolicyForManagedInstances`).
 You can also define detailed instance requirements to control which types of instances are used for your workloads.

 ```ts
 declare const vpc: ec2.Vpc;